 Owner and Director of Operations

-Texas Rangers Roving Instructorm, Professional Scout
+Texas Rangers Roving Instructor, Professional Scout

 Donzell is a product of Cherry Creek High School in Englewood, Colorado.
 While attending CCHS he was a two sport athlete, playing both football and baseball.
 After his senior year, he was selected in the amateur draft by the Montreal Expos.
 Deciding to put his professional career on hold, he pursued an education at Trinidad Junior College in Trinidad, Colorado.
 Following his freshman year, he was then selected in the amateur draft by the Houston Astros.
 Still continuing his education, Donzell attended Yavapai Community College in Prescott, Arizona during his sophomore year.
 After a stellar season a YCC, he signed a letter of intent at Arizona State University and was then selected by the New York Yankees.
 He decided to sign with the Yankees and begin his professional career in 1995.
 Donzell has 16 years of professional baseball experience.
 In those years, he has played for the New York Yankees, Kansas City Royals, Cleveland Indians, Atlanta Braves and numerous teams in Latin America.
-Donzell currently is a Roving Instructor and a Professional Scout for the Texas Rangers.
-During his career, he has gained a great deal of knowledge of the game and is eager to enlighten youth on the fundamentals of baseball.
+Donzell currently is a Professional Scout for the Texas Rangers.
+During his career, he has gained a great deal of knowledge and is eager to enlighten youth on the fundamentals of baseball.
 He believes that stimulation of the mind is the most important contributor to the development of self-discipline and excellence in all things.
 Donzell embraces the idea that a focused mind is the first light to spark physical capacity and peak performance on and off the field in any endeavor.

 Hitting and Infield Instructor